ysharplanguage/FastJsonParser/README.md

                 nodes.ArrayOf<decimal>()[0] == 22.99m
             );

-The purpose of this "evaluator", passed here as an optional argument to the [JsonPathSelection constructor](https://github.com/ysharplanguage/FastJsonParser/blob/master/JsonTest/System.Text.Json/JsonParser.cs#L55), is for the [SelectNodes(...)](https://github.com/ysharplanguage/FastJsonParser/blob/master/JsonTest/System.Text.Json/JsonParser.cs#L57) method afterwards to be able to compile on-demand whatever lambda expression delegates are required to implement [JSONPath expressions for member selectors or filter predicates](http://goessner.net/articles/JsonPath/#e2), such as
+Thus, the purpose of this "evaluator", passed here as an optional argument to the [JsonPathSelection constructor](https://github.com/ysharplanguage/FastJsonParser/blob/master/JsonTest/System.Text.Json/JsonParser.cs#L55), is for the [SelectNodes(...)](https://github.com/ysharplanguage/FastJsonParser/blob/master/JsonTest/System.Text.Json/JsonParser.cs#L57) method to be able to compile on-demand whatever lambda expression delegates are required to implement [JSONPath expressions for member selectors or filter predicates](http://goessner.net/articles/JsonPath/#e2), such as

     ?(@.title == \"The Lord of the Rings\")